- Various Locations In Inverclyde, PA15 1LY

 Duration: temp for 18 months

-A Business Administration Modern Apprenticeship offers paid employment combined with relevant on the job learning, leading to a nationally recognised qualification.
+Modern Apprenticeships offer paid employment combined with relevant training, leading to a nationally recognised qualification.

-- Being able to work well within a team, knowing when to ask for assistance/guidance.
+- Ability to work well within a team.

-- Being able to plan and organise workload efficiently and effectively.
+- Ability to plan and organise workload efficiently and effectively.

-- Being flexible in your approach to work.
+- Ability to be flexible in approach to work.

-Posts may require a successful Disclosure Scotland check via Protection of Vulnerable Groups (PVG) scheme.
+These posts require a successful Disclosure Scotland check via the Protection of Vulnerable Groups (PVG) scheme.
 Successful candidates will be required to register with Scottish Social Services Council (SSSC).

 Apply on-line at https://www.myjobscotland.gov.uk/councils/inverclyde-council/jobs